nametsy/SmilesGEN/README.md

 ## File Description

-- **datasets**:This file stores training and testing data.
+- **datasets**:This file stores the training and testing data.

-- **model**:The specific implementation of the model is stored here.
+- **model**:The specific implementation of the model stores here.

-- **results**:The training results of the model.
+- **results**:The training results of the model store here.

-- dataset.py: Used for dataset processing.
+- dataset.py: Use for dataset processing.

-- evaluation.py: Used to evaluate the model.
+- evaluation.py: Use to evaluate the model.

-- generation.py: Used for generating molecules.
+- generation.py: Use for generating molecules.

-- main.py: Model parameters, pre training, training, testing, validation code.
+- main.py: Model parameters, pre-training, training, testing, and validation code.

 - requirements.txt: The environment of the model.